tldr-pages/tldr/pages/linux/checkinstall.md

 # checkinstall

-> Track the local installation of a software package, and produce a binary package which can be managed via your native package manager.
+> Track the local installation of a software package, and produce a binary package which can be used with a system's native package manager.
 > More information: <http://checkinstall.izto.org/>.

-- Create and install the package with default settings:
+- Create and install a package with default settings:

 `sudo checkinstall -y`

-- Create the package but do not install:
+- Create a package but don't install it:

 `sudo checkinstall --install=no`

-- Create the package without docs:
+- Create the package without documentation:

 `sudo checkinstall --nodoc`

-- Create the package and set the name:
+- Create a package and set the name:

 `sudo checkinstall --pkgname {{package}}`

-- Create the package and specify where to save it:
+- Create a package and specify where to save it:

-`sudo checkinstall --pakdir {{path/to/<placeholder>}}`
+`sudo checkinstall --pakdir {{path/to/directory}}`